Castles and Manor Houses on Funen in Denmark

 Odense Castle (Odense Slot) is a Baroque palace in the city center of Odense.
 The castle is designed by J.C.
 Krieger (the gardener of Rosenborg Palace).

-Connection to Hans Christian Andersen: Hans Christian Andersen’s mother worked at Odense Castle an he visited the castle as well.
+Connection to Hans Christian Andersen: Hans Christian Andersen’s mother worked at Odense Castle, and he visited the castle as well.
 As a boy, Hans Christian played with the future King Frederick VII.

-Odense Castle visitor information: The castle is used by the Odense City Council and can not be visited.
-But the surrounding Royal Gardens are open tot he public.
+Odense Castle visitor information: The Odense City Council uses the castle and can not be visited.
+But the surrounding Royal Gardens are open tot the public.